mongodb/specifications/source/unified-test-format/unified-test-format.rst

   "sharded" topology, test runners MUST accept any type of sharded cluster (i.e.
   "sharded" implies "sharded-replicaset", but not vice versa).

+- ``serverParameters``: Optional object of server parameters to check against.
+  To check server parameters, drivers send a
+  ``{ getParameter: 1, <parameter>: 1 }`` command to the server using the
+  internal MongoClient.
+Drivers MAY also choose to send a ``{ getParameter: '*' }`` command and fetch all parameters at once.
+The result SHOULD be cached to avoid repeated calls to fetch the same parameter.
+Test runners MUST apply the rules specified in `Flexible Numeric Comparisons`_ when comparing values.
+If a server does not support a parameter, test runners MUST treat the comparison as not equal and skip the test.
+This includes errors that occur when fetching a single parameter using ``getParameter``.

+Test runners MUST evaluate these conditions in the order specified above.

 entity
 ~~~~~~